 We think computers are private.
-In 1976 this was more or less true, though ELIZA obviously had a built in logfile generator.
+In 1964 this was more or less true, though ELIZA obviously had a logfile generator.
 Otherwise the transactions couldn't have been written up in articles.
-The secretary had been typing up those logs, so she knew it wasn't private.
+The secretary had been editing those logs, so she knew it wasn't private.
 The same illusion continues.
 The vast majority of iPhone users worry about "Russian hackers", and go along with all the "security" needed to block "Russian hackers".
 The same iPhone users don't notice that Siri is listening all the time.
 If Siri WASN'T listening all the time, she wouldn't be able to jump in and answer your questions when you say her name.

 3. Another widespread, and to me surprising, reaction to the ELIZA program was the spread of a belief that it demonstrated a general solution to the problem of computer understanding of natural language.
 In my paper, I had tried to say that no general solution to that problem was possible, i.e., that language is understood only in contextual frameworks, that even these can be shared by people to only a limited extent, and that consequently even people are not embodiments of any

 such general solution.
 But these conclusions were often ignored.

 Deeply correct, and AI still proves it all the time.
 NSA and Google have been working hard on this problem for 40 years, and it's still not solved.